US Army Soldiers Deployed to Middle East Rescue Mom Dog and 8 Newborn Puppies - ExBulletin

 “When things got worse back home, I became sad to be so far away and it was hard to stay focused,” the soldier continued.

-ENDANGERED DOG REUNITES WITH US SOLDIER FOR FIRST TIME SINCE BONDED ABROAD: A MAGICAL MOMENT

-“Making it my mission to ensure that each of the puppies has a loving forever home and caring for them has given me great comfort in difficult times,” the trooper also said.
+“Making it my mission to ensure that each of the puppies has a loving forever home and to care for them has given me great comfort in difficult times,” the soldier also said.

 “I believe they were born under my watch for a reason.”